Troubleshooting¶

 ft-sdk >= 1.6.7

-TraceID Missing or Not Corresponding with Trace Propagation Header
+TraceID Missing or Not Corresponding with Trace Propagation Header¶

 When performing complete request data collection, information typically needs to be obtained from both Interceptor and EventListener.
 To effectively correlate these two parts of data, the SDK relies on a unique ID to link the same network request.
 However, prior to version 1.6.10, this ID was the same for identical requests, which could lead to data confusion or loss in high-concurrency scenarios.
-Starting from version 1.6.10, you can call FTSDKConfig.setEnableOkhttpRequestTag(true) or explicitly add a ResourceID to the Request to distinguish a unique identifier for each request, thereby avoiding interference between identical requests.
+Starting from version 1.6.10, you can call FTSDKConfig.setEnableOkhttpRequestTag(true) or explicitly add a ResourceID on the Request to distinguish unique identifiers for each request, thereby avoiding interference between identical requests.
 For setup instructions, please refer to here.